 - Completion of Math 251-Calculus I and Math 252-Calculus II with a C- or above is required for entrance into program.

 - An Entrance Interview: The Entrance Interview consists of a review of grades and portfolio materials from Calculus, including 2 work samples.
 At least one of the work samples should be from Calculus and the other can be any 200-level math course.
 Prospective candidates are encouraged to complete IES 362-Career Decisions in Education prior to the entrance interview.
-The interview should include a discussion on how to start the Standards for Mathematics Practice Survey essay and an overview of the portfolio.
+The interview will include a discussion on how to start the Standards for Mathematics Practice Survey essay and an overview of the portfolio.

 - Completion of Subject Matter Portfolio to demonstrate competence in each domain and skill area of the subject matter

 - Successful Oral Defense of Portfolio

 The portfolio is designed to document a student's progress towards achieving subject matter competency in mathematics.
 It should be updated at the end of each semester.
 Samples of course work that demonstrate enhanced skills should be included, as well as reflective summaries of learning acquired through course work, field experience, and other relevant activities.
 Specific forms that may be included are detailed below with links to the forms themselves.